algomo/knowledge-base/docs/docs/data-sources/Website.md

 ### Caveats

 - If you are protected by CloudFlare, we may not be able to scrape your website information.
-In this case, downloading your website content and uploading as a file may work better.
+If scraping website fails, please contact us via the chat widget on the bottom right corner.
 - Scrape only downloads textual information, Algomo currently does not save images.
 However, links to images embedded within chunks of text will be saved.
+- Algomo does not download dynamically generated content from your website (eg. Javascript generated text or sections).
+If your website is largely dynamically generated, get in touch with us via the chat widget on the bottom right corner and we will see if there is a custom solution for you!

 ---